chrisl8/Witchazzan/README.md

   - x: 352
   - y: 376

-NOTE: For wide open entrances, add the custom properties to the entrance:
+NOTE: For most entrances, add the custom properties to the entrance:
 allowCustomX: true
   or
 allowCustomY: true
 to allow the exact x or y position to be carried over from the previous scene.
-In some cases, like a narrow hall, or a transiton from  wide to narrow area, this is not a good idea.
+In some cases, like a narrow hall, or a transition from  wide to narrow area, this is may not be a good idea.
 Use your judgement.

 ### Adding Scenes to the Program
 1. Create a new Tilemap with Tiled.
-2. Save it in .json format to `src/assets/tileMaps`
+2. Save it in .json format to `assets/tileMaps`
 3. Edit `src/scenes/sceneList.js` to add the scene to the game.

 ### Tilemap Exits